February 14, 2013

 .
 Norte shared information about a student event, One Billion Rising, about ending violence against women.
 1 in 3 women are victimized in their lifetime and this is a global phenomena.
 Suggestions were made to have a central location where we can provide information through counseling, health, and psychological services.
 Jean Miller was recognized for her pioneer leadership in this area.

 .
-Jensen Sullivan will be attending a climate meeting in Washington, DC.
+Jensen Sullivan will be attending a climate meeting/rally in Washington, DC.

 .
 Foothill College just passed their ECO pass and a question was raised about service between the two campuses.